konfuzio-ai/konfuzio-sdk/docs/web/normalization_documentation_v0.2 (1).md

 2) Limitations to case sensitivity of boolean values: Classifying certain expressions as true or false values is based on pre-specified expressions.
 Thus, it is limited to these signal words as shown above in the lists when normalizing the inputs.

-3) The non-normalizable values which can't be converted from Konfuzio will be marked as "not machine-readable" on app.konfuzio.com and can be viewn in the smart view of the documents.
+3) The non-normalizable values which can't be converted from Konfuzio will be marked as "not machine-readable" on app.konfuzio.com and can be viewed in the smart view of the documents.

 5) Your excel output might differ in its format from the one defined above.
-This is due to the default formats from excel, e.g. the default date format which might change with the version you are using.
+This is due to the default formats from excel, e.g. the default date format which might change with the version of excel of your respective country.